dukelec/cdbus_gui/Readme.md

 ```

  - "reg_r" and "reg_w" are the default register group configurations; you can leave them empty and edit via the UI (after editing, the browser debug window will print them; "less_r" and "less_w" work the same way).
- - The "fmt" of "plot" data corresponds to two packet formats:
+ - The "x_fmt" of "plot" data corresponds to two packet formats:
    * "x1 a1 b1 a2 b2 …" – x-axis data is shared across groups.
 "H" denotes a uint16_t counter, incremented each loop; a number after "H" gives the delta to recover subsequent x values.
    * "x1 a1 b1 x2 a2 b2 …" – each data set has its own x value, suitable for variable loop periods.